NNPDF/nnpdf/doc/sphinx/source/external-code/pdf-codes.md

 section](dglap.md).

 ## PDF compression
-In order to maintain the faithfulness of released NNPDF grids, while keeping a reasonable number of replicas, a PDF set with 1000 replicas is generated and then compressed to a set of 100 replicas.
+PDF compression seeks to maintain the statistical accuracy of a large sample of replicas produced by a fit when using a PDF set with a smaller number of replicas (and thus fewer convolutions required to compute cross sections with PDF uncertainties).
+For example the main published PDFs are typically based on a 1000 replica fit, which can then be compressed to around a 100 replicas PDF set while maintaining good accuracy of most relevant statistical estimators.
 This is done with the [pyCompressor](https://n3pdf.github.io/pycompressor/) library, a python compression code that extracts, from an initial PDF set of replicas, the subset that most truthfully reproduces the underlying probability distribution of the prior.